brassbounder/brassbounder.github.io/docs/README.md

 The game can be played with your own custom brick-built models, you can order the parts, or even use non-brick figurines.
 # Test
 Glossary Testing: This unit has Anti-Personnel.
+Armor Piercing High Powered